yifei99/SAL-Cryptopulse/README.md

 You can connect with me on LinkedIn: https://www.linkedin.com/in/aamit-datascientist/

 ## 📝 Citation
-Update once I get the citation details
+Update once I will get the citation details
 @article{salcryptopulse2024,
 author = {Amit Kumar and Dr. Taoran Ji}, title = {CryptoPulse: Short-Term Cryptocurrency Forecasting with Dual-Prediction and Cross-Correlated Market Indicators},